-More congenial than most terriers, the Soft Coated Wheaten is cheerful, lively, and very sociable.
+More congenial than most terriers, the Soft Coated Wheaten is cheerful, lively, and very sociable.....which means he needs a lot of daily companionship.
+Work all day?
+Don't get a Wheaten.

 The Soft Coated Wheaten Terrier often acts like a joyful puppy throughout his life.
-Though he will bark to announce strangers, he welcomes them as long-lost friends, usually with exuberant bouncing and jumping and face kissing.
+Though he will bark to announce strangers, he welcomes them as long-lost friends, usually with exuberant barking, bouncing, and face kissing.

-Early socialization is mandatory to develop this outgoing attitude, however, while training is necessary to control it!
+Early socialization is mandatory to develop this outgoing attitude, however.
+And training is necessary to control it!
+Indeed, this vigorous jumping can be very difficult to stop – it is one of the chief behavior issues of the breed.

-Fences should be high and secure, or he may jump over to greet people on the other side, or to chase passing cats or squirrels.
+Fences should be high and secure, as this breed is exploratory and athletic and may jump over to greet people on the other side, or to chase passing cats or squirrels.

 There is some aggression with other dogs of the same sex; otherwise the Soft Coated Wheaten Terrier is usually gregarious with other family pets.

-Bright and sensitive, yet spunky and headstrong (sometimes dominant), the Soft Coated Wheaten requires an assertive owner who can set consistent rules and follow through with reward-based obedience training."
+Bright and sensitive, yet spunky and headstrong, the Soft Coated Wheaten, like most terriers, is not particularly easy to train.
+He requires a leash at all times, else he will take off on you, and he requires an assertive owner who can set consistent rules and follow through.

 - Is medium-sized, sturdy, and athletic

-- Has a tousled coat (in natural earthtone shades) that doesn't shed much
+- Has a tousled coat (in natural earthtone shades) that doesn't shed too much

 - Is energetic, plays vigorously, and acts like a joyful puppy throughout his life